RomeCore/RCParsing/README.md

 - 🐍 **Hybrid Power**: Unique support for **barrier tokens** to parse indent-sensitive languages like Python and YAML.
 - ☄️ **Incremental Parsing**: Edit large documents with instant feedback.
 Our persistent AST enables efficient re-parsing of only changed sections, perfect for LSP servers and real-time editing scenarios.
 - 💪 **Regex on Steroids**: You can find all matches for target structure in the input text with detailed AST information and transformed value.
 - 🌀 **Lexerless Freedom**: No token priority headaches.
-Parse directly from raw text, even with keywords embedded in strings.
+Parse directly from raw text, even with keywords embedded in identifiers.
 Tokens are used just as lightweight matching primitives.
 - 🎨 **Fluent API**: Write parsers in C# that read like clean BNF grammars, boosting readability and maintainability compared to imperative, functional or code-generation approaches.
 - 🧩 **Combinator Style**: Unlock maximum performance by defining complex tokens with immediate value transformation, bypassing the AST construction entirely for a direct, allocation-free result.
 Perfect for high-speed parsing of well-defined formats.
 Also can be used with AST mode.
 - 🐛 **Superior Debugging**: Get detailed, actionable error messages with stack traces, walk traces and precise source locations.
 Richest API for manual error information included.